Native Creekside Plants for the East Bay

 SMALLER SHRUBS, HERBS, GROUNDCOVERS, FERNS

-• Native honeysuckle (Lonicera hispidula) Small trailing vine with gray-green leaves, honeysuckle flowers; good vining groundcover with other plants, such as wild strawberry.
+• Native honeysuckle (Lonicera hispidula) Small trailing vine with gray-green leaves, honeysuckle flowers; good vining groundcover with other plants such as wild strawberry.

 • Snowberry (Symphoricarpos mollis, albus) Small deciduous shrub with small pink flowers, white berries, spreads by runners to form small thicket.